Research themes

 Research fields: Applied economics, Inequality, Education, Wealth, Economic history, Demography

-Research interests: Intergenerational mobility, Elites, Gender, Life course perspective
+Research interests: Intergenerational mobility, Elites, Top-tier higher education, Life course perspective

 Working papers